 The Mining Society is the Penn State chapter of the Society for Mining, Metallurgy, and Exploration, a national society of students and professionals in the mining industry.
 The mining society holds educational meetings in which notable members of the mining industry come and present on a topic of their choice.
 The mining society is also a source of scholarship and internship opportunities, as companies are often invited to come present opportunities they have to the students.

-- President: Daniel Buonanno, dxb5610@psu.edu
+- President: Chase Gleason, cmg6529@psu.edu

-- Vice- President: Hannah Chop, hqc5377@psu.edu
+- Vice- President: Emily Ream,

-- Treasurer: Evan Antonacci, eza5225@psu.edu
+- Treasurer: Tsunami Sharmba, tbs5454@psu.edu

 Faculty Advisor